Do you face a regular race against time to put a condom on, before your penis softens to the point where you can’t have sex?

 And then there’s the 100% “look at the veins on that thing!” erection.

-If you have a problem with condoms making you go soft, you need to wait until you get a 100% solid “I could knock through walls with this thing” erection before reaching for a condom.
+If you have a problem with condoms making ruining your stiffy, you need to wait until you get a 100% solid “I could knock through walls with this thing” erection before reaching for a condom.

 2. Let gravity work its magic

-This is actually a great tip for Erectile Dysfunction in general, and I’ve found it’s particularly useful when you most need a penis pumping blood boost.
+This is a great tip for erectile dysfunction in general, and I’ve found it’s particularly useful when you most need a penis pumping blood boost.

 If you lie on your back and try to get the condom on, it’s less likely to work in my experience.
 Simple as that.